-We all know soda is something you should not be drinking on a daily base.
-But for people that do not realise the negatives of having a cold glass of coke, here are 5 things to consider before pouring a second glass.
+We all know soda is something you should not be drinking on a daily basis.
+But for people that do not realise the negative effects of having a cold glass of coke, here are 5 things to consider before pouring a second glass.

 Sugar, a lot of it.

-A 355ml (12oz) Coke can contains 39g of sugars, that's around 9 ½ teaspoons.
-To put it in perspective, imagine putting 9 teaspoons of sugar in your morning coffee.
-The NHS recommends a daily sugar intake of 37g.
-You will be having your recommended daily amount in one can.
-In other words, that's a lot of sugar.
+A 355ml (12oz) Coke can contains 39g of sugar, that's around 9 ½ teaspoons.
+To put it in perspective, imagine putting 9 teaspoons of sugar in your morning coffee 😨!

 If you drink any diet or zero sugar soda to avoid the high sugar content then I'm sorry to say that the alternatives can be as bad as the full sugar ones.
 The artificial sweeteners used to substitute the sugar are linked to a number of health problems such as diabetes, seizures, brain tumours, high blood sugar, and raised cholesterol.